 5. Photograph Outfits

 Once you’ve got your wardrobe sorted, planning outfits can make the process of getting dressed a lot simpler.
 Try laying out several outfits and mixing and matching pieces to create different looks for different occasions.
 Layout some looks for traveling, date night, dinner with friends, casual days, or any other events that fit your lifestyle.
 Then when you don’t know what to wear, you can just sift through the photos and come up with an idea.

 I hope this guide has given you a few handy tips on how to perform a successful closet cleanout.
 A wardrobe edit is a great way to define and refine your 40+ style and make getting dressed a breeze.
 No more standing in front of a closet full of clothes and feeling like you have nothing to wear.
-You’ll be in charge of your closet, love all your clothes, and feeling confident in your style.
+You’ll be in charge of your closet, love all your clothes, and feel confident in your style.